The idea for this article came to me as I was reading the original book on

 - Time, cost, and environmentally friendly effective way of reading.

-The framework I have laid down for reading a book in 2022 is not just for intelligent reading but also for the time and cost-effective ways of reading for the highest RoA possible.
+The framework I have laid down for reading a book in 2022 is not just for intelligent reading but also for Time- and cost-effective reading that achieves the highest RoA possible.

 Blinkist -> Kindle -> Audible -> Paperback.

 The workflow may change depending on the desired level of understanding of the book based on the 4 Levels of Reading from the Original Book.

 - Sample the books on Amazon.
 Resist the urge not to buy the book impulsively.

-- Start with reading the comments, Good, Bad, and The Ugly.
-Form an Objective Opinion based on that.
+- Start by reading the comments- the Good, the Bad, and The Ugly- and form an Objective Opinion based on that.

 - Ask yourself, What's the objective of reading the book?
 Am I reading to learn a skill, concept, or specialized topic?
 Does the Objective opinion of the book seem to fulfill that objective?
 If not, why not?
 If yes, why?

 - If yes, read the book summary first on the platform or app of your choice.
 You can Blinkist, or you can use something else.
 You can also google for book summaries on YouTube and takeaways on Google for people's blogs.